Skip to main content

 The approval letter, fact sheet and waiver application are available under “Washington” on the federal Section 1332 Waivers website.
 Additional waiver related materials are available on the Exchange Section 1332 Waiver Information website.

 We have been ready for a long, long time.
 40% of our area's uninsured are because of Immigration status.
-We have Raul set in Quincy and have another In Person Assister in Training and will be ready for November's Enrollment period.

 Comments